Jaswal1p/super-duper-hourly-sched/README.md

     1. Am I directionally correct on this challenge?

-    2. Was I correct to go choose Table model for this project?
+    2. Was I correct to go with Table model for this project?
 I realize that I could have done it with <divs> too.

-    3. Any other material concept understanding mistake (not the details as I would like to work and learn by myself)?
+    3. Any other material concept understanding mistake (not expecting fine details as I would like to work and learn by myself)?

-Thanks.
+For me feedback is the most important thing.

+Thank you.